UPPMAX/programming_formalisms/docs/sessions/deployment/documentation.md

     - Open the file ``learners/README-EXT.md``

     - Be inspired by the examples above
-    - Include the section "**About**" which should give some background of what the program does and how to run it.
+    - Include the section "**About**" which should give some background of what the program does.

+    - When done, make pull request to main
+    - Also add a Description/Punchline in the upper right corner at [Project repo first page](https://github.com/programming-formalisms/programming_formalisms_project_summer_2026/tree/main) in the About section (The "setting wheel")

+### Group 3: Formulate a "Getting started" section

+    - Create branch ``getting_started``
+    - Open the file ``learners/README-EXT.md``

+    - Be inspired by the examples above
     - Include the section '**Getting started**'

-    - When done, make pull request to main
+    - When done, make pull request to main formalisms/programming_formalisms_project_summer_2026/tree/main) in the About section (The "setting wheel")

-### Group 3: Formulate "Sharing sections"
+### Group 4: Formulate "Sharing sections"

-???+ question "Make sections about 'Citation', 'License' and 'Authors'"
+???+ question "Make sections about 'Citation', 'License' and 'Authors' and 'Acknowledgements"

     - Create branch ``sharing``
-    - Work with a CITATION(.cff) file
+    - Work with a CITATION(.cff) file as well

     ???- question "How?"